 Give it a name and a description.

 Then we need to assign that rule to our server instance.

 Go to Actions > Networking > Change Security Groups.

 You should now be able to connect to your instance.

 Make sure you DON'T disable the existing ticked Security Groups (those are the ones that let you SSH into the server) i.e. install-wizard.

-Mac and Linux systems have builtin OpenSSH tools to connect to your server:
+Mac and Linux systems (as well as Windows 10+) have builtin OpenSSH tools to connect to your server:

 ssh -i youridentityfile.pem ubuntu@your_server_ip